GGEMS/ggems/docs/Sphinx/v1.0/source/executable_program.rst

   from ggems import *

-The verbosity level is defined in the range [0;3].
-For a silent GGEMS execution, the level has to be set to 0, otherwise 3 for maximum information.
+Verbosity level is defined in the range [0;3].
+For a silent GGEMS execution, the level is set to 0, otherwise 3 for lot of informations.

 .. code-block:: python

   GGEMSVerbosity(0)

-Next step, an OpenCL device has to be selected.
-Device is set by its index.
-If the user wants the first found device by OpenCL so index is 0
+Next step, an OpenCL device is selected.

 .. code-block:: python